EricaLinaG/Emacsn/README.md

 These configurations introduced a new variable, __-arch__ this tells Emacsn that this configuration uses doom or spacemacs and it sets up the Chemacs profiles accordingly.
-Pointing at the proper emacs install and informing it that it should load its configuration from here.
+It Points at the proper emacs install and informs it that it should load its configuration from here.

+It seems to work.
+It loads the proper _init.el_.
+It doesn't need an install, just a place to live and a Chemacs profile entry.

 ``` make
 ## for-writers